-Human resources is a complex and multi-faceted role, and small business owners tend to take on these roles in addition to their many hats of CEO, director, manager, and more.
-In adding these seemingly unimportant roles to an already busy position, many pieces may fall through the cracks or be poorly tracked.
-Automating these functions relieves a lot of burden on the small business owner, and many are set up to ensure necessary compliance.
+Human resources is a complex and multi-faceted role.
+Small business owners tend to take on these roles in addition to their many hats of CEO, director, manager, and more.
+In adding human resources jobs to an already busy position, many pieces may fall through the cracks or be poorly tracked.
+Utilizing some online HR resources and automating these functions relieves a lot of burden on the small business owner.
+Furthermore, many are setup to ensure necessary compliance.

 Paperwork that runs through HR is also notorious for being inefficient and slow-moving.
 Converting all HR processes to digital formats will increase speed and efficiency and decrease frustrations for employees.
 Digital platforms also make it easier for businesses that require or desire remote employees.

 Human resources typically plays a significant role in attracting talent to a company.
 Recruiting is about finding someone who not only fulfills the specific job duties, but who will be a good fit for the overall culture and direction of the company.
 Before even thinking about the interview and hiring stage, which will be discussed in the next section, employers need to get the right job description in front of the right people.

 Since most people search for jobs online nowadays, posting a job on at least one (but more likely two or three) job sites is an absolute must.
 Do a little research into which posting sites are more common for your industry and location.
 And then focus on the ones that will get the job description in front of the most eyes.
 Finally, take the time to craft a detailed and compelling job description which will attract the desired candidates.

 Here are some resources to aid in this process: